alexpark07/ARMSCGen/README.md

 ### TODO

-writes shellcodoes precisely and writes docs in detail
+writes shellcodes precisely and writes docs in detail

 (To be continued)